 Be sure you get a feel for potential costs, dig into the pros and cons of various accessory manufacturers, and find styles that appeal to you.

 Before you make the decision to wait for the Apple Watch 9, you’ll want to get familiar with Apple’s current crop of smartwatches.
-You might find something you really like long before the Apple Watch 9 arrives.
+You might find something you really like before the Apple Watch 9 arrives on shelves.

-We should see retailers offer discounts on all of these Apple Watch models throughout the year so keep an eye out.
+We should see retailers offer discounts on all of these Apple Watch models throughout the year so make sure you keep an eye out for price cuts.

 Research Apple Watch Alternatives